DevGrade-Dev/hacktitude.github.io/challenge-12.md

 When the pin icon is clicked, the `userCourses` table has to be updated by toggling the pinned state.

-To implement this, you have to add a new column called `isPinned` in `userCourses` which should accept boolean (or 1 and 0) values.
+To implement this, you have to add a new column called `pinned` in `userCourses` which should accept boolean (or 1 and 0) values.

->>Note: Always use `migrate` files to do DB changes
+>>HINT: Always use `migrate` files to do DB changes.
+In `createTable()`statement of the migration file, you can create a boolean column with statement `table.boolean("pinned")`.

 ## Challenge 12.c [6 Points]

 <img src="./images/12c1.png" width="400">

-On course dashboard, when the pin icon is clicked, `isPinned` should be toggled in the database.
+On course dashboard, when the pin icon is clicked, `pinned` should be toggled in the database.
 Use `/course/pin` route in `courseController.js` to implement this and write the necessary logic to accomplish this.

 ## Challenge 12.d [1 Point]